jackellenberger/emojme/README.md

-# Slack Emoji Tools
+# EmojMe

-A set of tools to manage your emoji.
+A set of tools to manage your slack emoji.
 Upload em, download em, download em from one and upload em to another.
 Get yourself some emoji related statistics.
 It's all here.

 ## Usage